 The lessons I learned apply in all aspect of life.
 Guidance is a valuable form of interaction.

-I am a certified personal training through ACE Fitness and am actively pursuing my group fitness instruction certification.
+I am a certified personal trainer through ACE Fitness and am actively pursuing my group fitness instruction certification.

 I have certificates in both POUND and Generation POUND.